 Become versed in Georgia’s open government laws so you can identify whether access to information is being intentionally or ignorantly subverted.
 Check out the foundation’s tips for requesting public information, as well as our Red Book, A Citizen’s Guide to Open Government, mentioned above.
 In addition, look for opportunities for in-person training; our foundation experts lead or participate in several government transparency training sessions throughout the year.
 If you don’t already receive our training schedules and updates, email us at email@example.com and ask to be added to the list.

 If you are a government employee or elected official, seek out information and training sessions — including refresher courses — to ensure you understand transparency laws and have current knowledge.
 Again, the foundation is a great resource.
 Check out not only the Red Book, but also the Blue Book, Georgia Law Enforcement and the Open Records Act.
 The foundation provides in-person open government training to agencies, as well; email us at firstname.lastname@example.org to learn more.

 In today’s climate of political contentiousness and “fake” news, it can be wise to go to the original source of public information.
 The foundation’s efforts help support a free flow of facts that creates more informed citizens and more engaged and responsive elected officials.
 Whether you’re an interested citizen, an elected official — or, as in my case, both — that is help we all can benefit from.

-Lisa N. Cupid, a GFAF board member and chair of the foundation’s Governance Committee, is an attorney and a Cobb County commissioner representing District 4.
+Lisa N. Cupid, a GFAF board member, is an attorney and a Cobb County commissioner representing District 4.